Step-by-Step Guide to RNA-Seq Data Analysis

 This process investigates which functions the genes identified as differentially expressed genes (DEGs) are primarily involved in.
 Regarding the representation of gene functions, Gene Ontology (GO) or pathways are often utilized.

-Software commonly used for functional analysis includes clusterProfiler, topGO, and GOseq.
+Software commonly used for functional enrichment analysis includes clusterProfiler, topGO, and GOseq.

 An example of the results from a Gene Ontology (GO) analysis is provided below.